How we are monitoring our release herd’s wellbeing – 24/7!

 While keeping a respectful distance and celebrating their freedom to get on with life in the wilderness, we’ve developed a multipronged strategy to monitor their welfare and health, and make sure that they’re always safe and sound.

-Years of meticulous preparation in consultation with our partners – Save the Elephants (STE), San Diego Zoo Wildlife Alliance (SDZWA), and Kenya Wildlife Services (KWS) – as well as their extensive research on rewilding elephant orphans, enabled us to streamline everything from community-based observation to tech-supported strategies, without ever infringing on their comfort or ease of movement out in the bush.
+This historic release was the result of meticulous preparation – built on years of trust between Reteti and The Sarara Foundation, and endorsed by Kenya Wildlife Services (KWS).
+Extensive research on rewilding elephant orphans also enabled us to streamline everything from community-based observation to tech-supported strategies, without ever infringing on their comfort or ease of movement out in the bush.

 • Health and wellbeing From noting down their body condition and weight to being alerted of any injuries if they arise, our tracking allows us to respond to issues in real-time.